austinbrown22/Challenge2/code.md

+Here is a link back to the read me file: [ReadMe](README.md)

+History of Markdown:

+Markdown is a lightweight markup language with plain text formatting syntax.
+It is designed so that it can be converted to HTML and many other formats using a tool by the same name.
+Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.

+It was released in 2004 by a guy named John Gruber.
+There are multiple markdown editors like github and typora.

 Please disregard the parenthesis that start and stop the examples I give you for correct notation.
 They are placed there to stop the markdown file from displaying it and so you can see the correct notation without markdown processing it.

 1. A (#) in a markdown file makes a header.
 See Below.